Vasar

 Collaboration and Execution

-I worked closely with the CTO to ensure all components aligned with their Next.js + Tailwind system.
-We held two design-engineering syncs per week to refine feasibility, ensure responsive behavior, and share progress in Figma.
-Designs were delivered with annotations, component specs, and states.
+I partnered closely with the CTO to ensure designs aligned with the Next.js + Tailwind system.
+We held regular design <> engineering syncs to validate feasibility, responsiveness, and implementation details.
+Final designs were delivered with annotations, component specs, and states.

 Usability Testing and iterations

 I ran quick usability reviews with 3 founders outside the team to validate clarity.
-Findings led to:

 Simplifying technical terminology